doanvalerie/pokemini-website/docs/future-work.md

 ## Integrate compass sensor

-One of our stretch goals was to use a peripheral compass sensor that would send magnetic heading data to the Launchpad.
-We would then use this compass to determine the direction to the nearest Pokemon by calculating the vector from the user’s GPS coordinates to the nearest Pokemon’s GPS coordinates, and then calculating the angular offset from the direction that the Launchpad is pointing.
-Then, we would render an arrow in a virtual compass on the landing page to direct the user in the direction toward the nearest Pokemon.
+One of our stretch goals was to use a peripheral compass sensor that would send magnetic heading data to the LaunchPad.
+We would then use this compass to determine the direction to the nearest Pokémon by calculating the vector from the user’s GPS coordinates to the nearest Pokémon’s GPS coordinates, and then calculating the angular offset from the direction that the LaunchPad is pointing.
+Then, we would render an arrow in a virtual compass on the landing page to direct the user in the direction toward the nearest Pokémon.

 The day before our project verification day, we had finished all of our minimal and target goals and also numerous of our stretch goals, so we attempted to try